C3S/redmine_openpgp/README.rst

 #.
 Export the private PGP key (ascii armored) and save it into a file on the server

 #.
+Login as the user owning the redmine process

+#.
 Change into redmine root directory

      ``$cd /path/to/redmine``